RQ

 2. Fix ventilation first - extractor fans and trickle vents are cheap and effective

-3. Consider a PIV unit — the best single investment for condensation mould (£500–£800)
+3. Consider a PIV unit - the Energy Saving Trust recommends good ventilation as the best single investment for condensation mould (£500–£800)

 4. Improve insulation on cold walls and ceilings